 There are also guidance notes on the gov.uk website for instructions on how to fill in the forms and any more important information about trade plates.

 |Month of Application||Expiry Date||Valid for (months)||Price for all vehicles (£’s)||Prices for bicycles and tricycles (£’s)|

 Part-Time traders don’t need car trade plates if the car is on privately owned land however if the car is being driven on public roads it MUST have a trade plate.

 Full time traders need trade plates when any car is on public roads whether stationary or moving.

-Changes with new electronic tax discs
+What are the changes with new electronic tax discs?

 The new electronic tax has had an effect on trade plates as previous to the changes the tax was on the car not for the person.
 Now tax is done electronically tax is for the person and the car must be taxed in their name.